 Portal doesn’t just improve your sleep and relaxation; it helps your focus, too, with 19 total portals (5 come unlocked, the rest you have to purchase one by one).
 This app creates an immersive experience that pairs 3D soundscapes and HD visuals with Philips Hue smart lighting.
 Soundscapes are the work of an Emmy-winning recordist and run the gamut from the soothing waves of the Pacific to the tundras of Africa.
-There is also a built-in timer and an awesome focused task feature that will come especially handy when you are concentrating.
-Recommended for ages four and up, it’s free to download and then $5.99 to access the locked portals.
+There is also a built-in timer and an awesome focused task feature that will come especially handy when concentrating.
+It’s recommended for ages four and up, and it’s free to download and then $5.99 to access the locked portals.

 - Moshi (free)

 This app is designed to be a nightly sleep ritual for young children ages one to four years old in order to help induce sleepiness.
-Each night, children get to put all of the 13 interactive animals to sleep and turn out the lights for everyone to go to bed.
+Each night, children get to put all 13 interactive animals to sleep and turn out the lights for everyone to go to bed.
 To make it more realistic, you can even switch between winter and summer.
 Created by Oscar-nominee Heidi Wittlinger, this app offers a fun story with interactive sounds.
 It’s $3.99 to purchase the app with additional in-app purchases.

 - Novel Effect (free)

 Approved by the AASL, this is voice-based, story-driven content that brings your favorite stories to life.
 It uses character voices, music and sound effects for a fully immersive experience unlike any other.
 Designed with the entire family in mind, you can choose your own story and control how it ends.
 Kids will love that they can take the reins and decide what happens next.
 Recommended for children ages four and up, this is a free app with additional in-app purchases that range from under a dollar to about $25, depending on which option you choose.